getlago/lago-docs/docs/09_api-reference/03_subscriptions.md

   }
   ```

-  The `subscription` json is not present in the request body.
+  The `subscription` json root is not present in the request body.

   </TabItem>
   <TabItem value="401" label="HTTP 401">